 'The World of Lore: Dreadful Places' by Aaron Mahnke

 Lore podcast, watched Amazon's anthology by the same name, and are still left craving even more terrifying true tales, you're going to want to pick up Aaron Mahnke's books.
 Featuring scary stories about places where evil has left its mark, The World of Lore: Dreadful Places is the third installment in a series that also includes and Wicked Monsters .
 Monstrous Creatures Click here to buy.

 'Waiting for the Punch' by Marc Maron

-On his WTF with Marc Maron podcast, the comedian, actor, author, and host has intimate, honest, and often hilarious conversations with some of the biggest names in entertainment, politics, and beyond.
+WTF with Marc Maron podcast, the comedian, actor, author, and host has intimate, honest, and often hilarious conversations with some of the biggest names in entertainment, politics, and beyond.
 This book collects the best of those interviews — with Barack Obama, Amy Poehler, Lorne Michaels, and more — and presents them in distinct chapters focusing on different topics, including parenting, success, sexuality, and beyond.
+Click here to buy.